Skip to main content

 ADVERTISEMENT

-• Insects develop through metamorphosis into adult animals.
+• Metamorphosis: They develop through larval stages into the adult form.

 Metamorphosis Metamorphosis - Photo: StevenRussellSmithPhotos/Shutterstock